What diversity means to me: Kathrin Hamilton

 Beyond that, where more difficult or sustained negative behaviour occurs, people need to be able to voice concerns without feeling like it reflects on them.
 I’d advise individuals to have a conversation with their line manager or HR if more appropriate.
 Good managers recognise that these discussions must be taken seriously, as people can become frustrated if their concerns aren’t being addressed.
 This can aggregate and become toxic within the culture.

 What does diversity and inclusion mean to you?

-As a teenager, I attended international schools, and although they weren’t the most diverse from a socio-economic perspective, they were melting pots of nationality and ethnicity.
-As a result, a culturally-rich environment became normal to me.
+As a teenager, I attended international schools and although they weren’t the most diverse from a socio-economic perspective, they were melting pots of nationality and ethnicity.
+As a result, a culturally rich environment became normal to me.

 Scotland isn’t obviously the most diverse place (though on my doorstep in Leith I have a Thai massage clinic, a Bulgarian mechanic, an Albanian coffee shop and a Chinese supermarket) but I believe it’s by and large an inclusive place.
-We need to bear in mind that it’s all very well to draw lots of different people around us, but it’s ineffective if many amongst them don’t feel valued.
-Ensuring that we demonstrate that we value the people around us, regardless of which category they appear to fall into, is fundamental to diversity and inclusion and I believe that we all have a role to play in that.
+We need to bear in mind that it’s all very well to draw lots of different people around us, but it’s ineffective if many among them don’t feel valued.
+Ensuring we demonstrate that we value the people around us, regardless of which category they appear to fall into, is fundamental to diversity and inclusion and I believe we all have a role to play in that.

 The content of this website is intended exclusively for professional investors in accordance with MiFID legislation. ’Professional investors’ are potential investors who are deemed to have the status of “professional clients”, within the meaning of MiFID (2004/39/EC), as transposed in Ireland.
 It is not intended for retail investors.